 After the swelling has stopped, you’ll notice new tissue forming over the wound – this usually lasts a couple of weeks.

 This is proof that healing has occurred.
-The initial scab will fall away, and you will be left with a scar, that will be with you for many years – if your injury was severe – or just slowly fade away.
+The initial scab will fall away, and you will be left with a scar.
+It may be with you for many years if your injury was severe or just slowly fade away.